-Employees create competitive advantage for organization through their performance, thus managers need not rest on their oars but strive to get the best from their workers (Weerarathna; Liao and Chang cited in Dahkoul, 2018).
-In fact, an abundance of resources such as infrastructure or physical facilities are made meaningless without the support of qualified human resources that directly disrupt the continuity of the business operations (Muda, Rafiki and Harahap, 2014).
+Employees create a competitive advantage for the organization through their performance, thus managers need not rest on their oars but strive to get the best from their workers (Weerarathna; Liao and Chang cited in Dahkoul, 2018).
+In fact, an abundance of resources such as infrastructure or physical facilities are made meaningless without the support of qualified human resources directly disrupts the continuity of the business operations (Muda, Rafiki & Harahap, 2014).

 2.3 Organizational paranoia and employee performance

 Rotundo and Sakett (2002) define performance as those actions and behaviours that are under the control of the individual and contribute to the goals of the organization.
-Armstrong cited in Isaiah, Ojiabo and Alagah (2017) see performance as behaviour which shows the way in which teams and individuals within an organization get work done.
-Suffice it to say that the position of Boshoff and Arnolds and Schippers cited in Rothman and Coetzer (2003) that job performance is a multi-dimensional construct which indicates how well employees complete assigned tasks (Javed, Bolouch and Hassan, 2014), the initiative employees take, the resourcefulness they show in solving problems, the way they utilize available resources as well as the time and energy they spend on their task.
-Employee performance is a key factor in determining employees’ integrity, honesty, reliability towards doing his/her job and responsibilities (Rahmany, 2018).
+Armstrong cited in Isaiah, Ojiabo and Alagah (2017) sees performance as behaviour which shows the way in which teams and individuals within an organization get work done.
+Suffice it to say that the position of Boshoff and Arnolds and Schippers cited in Rothman and Coetzer (2003) that job performance is a multi-dimensional construct which indicates how well employees complete assigned tasks (Javed, Bolouch & Hassan, 2014), the initiative employees take, the resourcefulness they show in solving problems, the way they utilize available resources as well as the time and energy they spend on their task.
+Employee performance is a key factor in determining employees’ integrity, honesty, and reliability towards doing his/her job and responsibilities (Rahmany, 2018).

 Paranoia as a science of culture, society, and organization is not a broadly shared view because traditionally it is seen as a term from the medical sciences and human pathology” (American Psychiatric Association, 2000) to that extent, limiting its relevance to the applicability of the insights gathered around clinical research (Sievers, 2006).
 “However, paranoia as a human phenomenon is observed as a feeling of excessive distress or concern over a person’s future” (Abdul’Aal, 2008).
 Following the persistence or continuation of this feeling, it dominates the individual’s thought processes and mental state; degenerates into a general suspicious disorder.
-This condition, in the view of Alqahtani and Alajmi (2010) is characterized by the absence of control over thought processes, and in turn results in thinking symptoms that are likely to interfere with the person’s daily routines.
+This condition, in the view of Alqahtani and Alajmi (2010) is characterized by the absence of control over thought processes, and in turn, results in thinking symptoms that are likely to interfere with the person’s daily routines.
 This is not far from the position of Baruch and Lambert (2007) who describe organizational paranoia as the effect of combined negative emotions and a physiological provocation that involves complex behaviours.

-Freeman and Freeman (2008) speculated that “paranoia is actually increasing in modern western society, citing reasons such as migration, urbanization, victimization, trauma and social isolation.
-They are also linked to the trend to mistrust of authority and the effect of the media on people’s perception of risk.
-This view again supports the paradigm shift from the paranoid individual to paranoia as a wider societal, cultural and even political issue.
+Freeman and Freeman (2008) speculated that “paranoia is increasing in modern western society, citing reasons such as migration, urbanization, victimization, trauma and social isolation.
+They are also linked to the trend of mistrust of authority and the effect of the media on people’s perception of risk.
+This view again supports the paradigm shift from the paranoid individual to paranoia as a wider societal, cultural, and even political issue.
 It is against this background, the relationship between organizational paranoia and employee performance became imperative”.
 Supervisors are the first level of management where they are given major duties and responsibilities to form and lead work groups in organizations (Elangowan and Karakowsky; Goldstein and Ford; Noe cited in Azman, 2009).
-In other words, they serve as intermediary between top management and operational employees.
-This further infers that with employers on one hand and employees on another, supervisors are co-opted by the top management in designing organizational policies, procedures and plans while they are assigned the job of implementing and monitoring same as the operational workers carryout assigned tasks.
+In other words, they serve as an intermediary between top management and operational employees.
+This further infers that with employers on one hand and employees on another, supervisors are co-opted by the top management in designing organizational policies, procedures and plans while they are assigned the job of implementing and monitoring the same as the operational worker’s carry out assigned tasks.